chentianran/chentianran.github.io/teaching/calc3/syllabus.markdown

 * Line integrals
 * Green's theorem
 * (Optional) Stokes' and Gauss's theorems
+* (Optional) Fourier transformation and DCT

 ### Prerequisite

 In order to succeed in this class, a solid understanding of basic calculus is necessary.
-These prerequisite can be satisfied by MATH-1610 or an appropriate score in the AUM Math Placement Test.
+These prerequisite can be satisfied by MATH-1610 and MATH-1620 (or an appropriate score in the AUM Math Placement Test).

 ### Textbook